xkollar/xkollar.github.io/data/posts/2026-02-15-yelling-at-ai.markdown

 I don't want to manifest a future where yelling is normal.

-More thoughts on the topic have not taken concrete form in my mind yet.
+More thoughts on the topic have not taken a concrete form in my mind yet.
 I might add something later.

 <!--